- Date:

 - additional performance criteria for schools identified to be on the Bushfire At-Risk Register to protect from ember attack and associated consequential fires

-- Some Victorian schools are also designated Neighbourhood Safer which are buildings or land that are intended to be used as a refuge of last resort during the passage of a bushfire, for persons whose primary bushfire plans have failed.
+- Some Victorian schools are also designated Neighbourhood Safer Places(opens in a new window) which are buildings or land that are intended to be used as a refuge of last resort during the passage of a bushfire, for persons whose primary bushfire plans have failed.

 - Some Victorian schools accommodate a Community Fire Refuge prescribed in legislation which provides a place of last resort for the local community in the event of a bushfire threatening the area, when all other plans have failed.